GabrielD42/ben/contributing.md

 In most cases, memory is more expensive then time, so it is encouraged to recalculate some numbers in order to save space.

 ##Git and Github
 We are using Git and Github to manage this project.
 Git is a command line versioning tool to keep track of changes, and Github is a hosted server to store these files on.
-For the most part, the deploy script should take care of the messy details, but here are a few basic concepts and commands.
+For the most part, the deploy script should take care of the messy details, but I suggest going through [this](https://try.github.io/levels/1/challenges/1) introduction to git.

-The actual version of the code is stored on the server.
-To begin, type `git clone https://github.com/GabrielD42/ben.git` to copy the code from the server onto the machine.
-When you want to start working, you run `git pull` to pull down all changes anyone else has made.
-Once you have made some changes if you run `git status` you can see what you have changed.
-Moving code back up to the server is a multi-step process.
-The first part is to add files to a staging area.
-The staging area is the place to put files that you want to upload.
-This is a useful feature in larger projects but redundant in our case.
-To do that, run `git add fileName`, or better yet, `git add --all`.
-The next step is to "commit" the changes.
-This marks a change on your local machine, but not on the remote server.
-To do this type `git commit", and a text editor will pop up to allow you to enter a commit message, which describes what you have changed since the last commit.
-The last step is to push the changes to the server by typing `git push`.

-At some point during this process you may try to make changes only to find that someone else has changed the exact same part of the same file.
-In that case, git will give you a list of files where there are conflicts.
-You can view that list again by typing `git status`.
-Open those files and look for weird looking symbols such as "<<<<<<< HEAD (code) ======= (conflicting code) >>>>>>> something".
-In this case you must choose which is better, (code) or (conflicting code), delete everything else then run those command again.

 To learn more about git read [this](http://git-scm.com/book).

-Luckily for you, the deployment script does all this and more...
+The only thing it is mandatory to to know to use this project is how to resolve conflicts.
+So after going through the basic [tutorial](https://try.github.io/levels/1/challenges/1), read at least [this](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) page.

 ##Deploying
 The deployment script (deploy.sh) takes two options: